michalekb11/CoT-In-Multimodal-Transformers/README.md

-# Chain of Thought Reasoning in Multimodal Transformers
+# Multimodal Chain of Thought Reasoning in Language Transformers

 ## Overview
-**tldr:** The authors show that chain of thought reasoning is possible in small multimodal transformers using a two-stage framework (1.
+**tldr:** The authors show that multimodal chain of thought reasoning is possible in small language transformers using a two-stage framework (1.
 Rationale generation | 2.
 Answer inference).
 Additionally, it outperforms humans and models like GPT 3.5 on a ScienceQA multiple choice benchmark by providing more reliable rationales.

 ### What is chain of thought reasoning (CoT)?
 * Chain of Thought reasoning is an approach to elicit better responses by language models by forcing the model to explain its thought process and logical reasoning before answering a question or drawing a conclusion.